jonnonz1/nz-statute-book/acts/public/2005/charities-act-2005.md

 **Searches of register**

 ### 27 Search of register
-(1) A person may search the register in accordance with this Act or regulations.
+(1) A person may search the register in accordance with any regulations relating to access to the register.
-(2) The register may be searched only by reference to the following criteria:
-  (a) the name of the charitable entity:
-  (b) the registration number of the charitable entity:
-  (c) the name of an officer of the charitable entity:
-  (d) any other criteria prescribed by regulations.
+(2)

 ### 28 Search purposes
-A search of the register may be carried out only by the following persons for the following purposes:
-  (a) an individual, or a person with the consent of the individual, for the purpose of searching for information about that individual:
-  (b) a person for the purpose of determining whether an entity is registered as a charitable entity under this Act:
-  (c) a person for the purpose of obtaining information concerning the nature, activities, and purposes of a charitable entity:
-  (d) a person for the purpose of knowing how to contact a charitable entity:
-  (e) a person for the purpose of assisting the person in the exercise of the person's powers under this Act or any other enactment:
-  (f) a person for the purpose of assisting the person in the performance of the person's functions under this Act or any other enactment.
+[Repealed]

 ### 29 When search constitutes interference with privacy of individual
-A search of the register for personal information that has not been carried out in accordance with sections 27 and 28 constitutes an action that is an interference with the privacy of an individual under section 69 of the Privacy Act 2020.
+A search of the register for personal information that has not been carried out in accordance with section 27 constitutes an action that is an interference with the privacy of an individual under section 69 of the Privacy Act 2020.

 **Supply of register information and documents**